BuberryWorldwide/hoang-an-poetry/2012/23-12-2012-a-man-his-children-and-a-church-in-the-east.md

 ---
-title: "A Man, His Children, and A Church In The East"
+author: Unknown
+categories: Poetry
 date: 23/12/2012
-categories: Poetry
 layout: post
+title: A Man, His Children, and A Church In The East
 ---

 **A Man, His Children, and A Church In The East**